 A limited maternal and child health service is provided on Norfolk Island.
 Initial antenatal and postnatal care is a shared care model with the GP and midwife, with additional support and services provided by mainland maternity providers.
-The NIPTAAS processes claims for women travelling to the mainland for antenatal scans and care.

 Referral is made to a mainland maternity provider for the shared care of the mother throughout the perinatal period based on the estimated birth date.